 Roy, Ananya, Stuart Schrader, Emma Shaw Crane.
 2015. “‘The Anti-Poverty Hoax’ Development, Pacification, and the Making of Community in the Global 1960s” Cities: The International Journal of Urban Policy and Planning 44: 139-145.

-Schrader, Stuart.
-2018 “A Carceral Empire: Placing US Prisons and Policing in the World” in Political History Unbound: Crisis and Continuity in 20th Century U.S. Political History (University of Chicago Press, forthcoming).
+“A Carceral Empire: Placing US Prisons and Policing in the World” in Shaped by the State: Toward a New Political History of the Twentieth Century, Brent Cebul, Lily Geismer, Mason B. Williams, eds.
+(University of Chicago Press, 2019).

-Roy, Ananya, Stuart Schradder, Emma Shaw Crane.
+Roy, Ananya, Stuart Schrader, Emma Shaw Crane.
 2015.
 “Gray Areas: The War on Poverty at Home and Abroad” in Territories of Poverty (University of Georgia Press).

 Schrader, Stuart.
 2012.
 “Policing Political Protest: Paradoxes of the Age of Austerity” in Is This What Democracy Looks Like?
 (Social Text: Periscope).